-In this paper, we analyze how different shocks driving up euro area's CPI inflation translate into inflationary pressures in Switzerland, putting particular emphasis on the relative monetary policy responses and the corresponding exchange rate fluctuations.
+In this paper, we analyze how different shocks driving up the euro area's CPI inflation translate into inflationary pressures in Switzerland, putting particular emphasis on the relative monetary policy responses and the corresponding exchange rate fluctuations.
 Based on a structural dynamic factor model relating a large set of disaggregated Swiss consumer prices to key foreign and domestic factors, we study how foreign inflationary shocks are transmitted to Swiss prices.
 We identify three different types of inflationary shocks that are widely discussed in the literature: a positive demand shock, an expansionary monetary policy, and a cost-push shock, all originating abroad.

-We find that foreign shocks explain up to about 50% of Swiss price variations, while common domestic shocks only account for about 20% (the remaining part being due to item-specific shocks).
+We find that foreign shocks explain up to approximately 50% of Swiss price variations, while common domestic shocks account for only approximately 20% (with the remaining part being due to item-specific shocks).
 Thus, domestic inflation is to a substantial degree driven by foreign shocks.
-However, this does not imply that domestic inflation escapes the control of the central bank.
+However, this does not imply that Swiss monetary policy has not been able to affect international spillover effects to domestic inflation.
 Indeed, spillover effects on Swiss prices are crucially dependent on the nature of the underlying shock and the associated monetary policy responses.
-Following an increase in inflation in the euro area due to a positive demand shock, monetary policy becomes less contractionary in Switzerland than abroad; euro area monetary policy counteracts the business cycle upturn strongly while the Swiss monetary policy reaction turns out to be less restrictive.
-As a result, the Swiss franc depreciates and inflation picks up even somewhat more than in the euro area.
+Following an increase in inflation in the euro area due to a positive demand shock, euro area monetary policy counteracts the business cycle upturn strongly, while the Swiss monetary policy reaction turns out to be less restrictive.
+As a result of the change in the relative monetary policy stance, the Swiss franc depreciates and inflation picks up even somewhat more than in the euro area.
 In contrast, in response to an increase in inflation in the euro area due to an expansionary monetary policy shock, monetary policy becomes relatively tighter in Switzerland.
-As a result, the Swiss france appreciates, mitigating spillover effects to Swiss inflation.
-Finally, a cost-push shock driving up inflation (and decreasing real activity) in the euro area has only little effects on the relative monetary policy stance, particularly by considering real interest rates.
-As a consequence, the effects on the exchange rate turn out to be negligible and the increase in Swiss inflation is comparable to that in euro area inflation.
+As a result, the Swiss franc appreciates, mitigating spillover effects to Swiss inflation.
+Finally, a cost-push shock driving up inflation (and decreasing real activity) in the euro area has only little effects on the relative monetary policy stance, particularly when considering real interest rates.
+As a consequence, the effects on the exchange rate turn out to be negligible, and the increase in Swiss inflation is comparable to that of euro area inflation.

-These results indicate that spillover effects need to be analyzed in a framework allowing for different transmission channels: an increase in inflation abroad may affect inflation of an open economy differently, depending on the source of the foreign shock, and thus, movements in other factors such as interest and exchange rates.
+These results indicate that spillover effects need to be analyzed in a framework allowing for different transmission channels: an increase in inflation abroad may affect the inflation in an open economy differently, depending on the source of the foreign shock, and thus, movements in other factors such as interest and exchange rates.
 This may also partly explain the ambiguity of the empirical evidence on the impact of spillovers found so far.

 The analysis of the different items of the Swiss CPI points to substantial heterogeneities in the transmission of international spillovers.
-It turns out that energy prices play a crucial role in the transmission, particulary in the short run.
-The impact of foreign inflationary shocks on Swiss CPI is lower and the transmission appears to be slower when energy prices are excluded.
+It turns out that energy prices play a crucial role in the transmission, particularly in the short run.
+The impact of foreign inflationary shocks on Swiss CPI is lower, and the transmission appears to be slower when energy prices are excluded.
 Furthermore, there is some heterogeneity in the transmission to the prices of goods and services, which may likely be explained by differences in tradability and exchange rate sensitivity.
 This further underpins the importance of the relative stance of monetary policy through its effect on the exchange rate.

-We conclude that although international spillovers are substantial, the relative stance of monetary policy is an important determinant of their magnitude.
-In that sense, independent monetary policy does, to a relevant extent, shield against international spillovers.
+We conclude that although international spillovers are substantial, the relative stance of monetary policy between two currency areas is an important determinant of their magnitude.
+In that sense, independent monetary policy does, at least to some extent, shield against international spillovers.